 Over the last month, we’ve been working feverishly to expand and update the satsearch website.
 I’m excited to announce that we’re releasing a host of new features this week, including a completely new data set for our users to search through: the satsearch mission archive.
 This mission archive expands on our vision to build a single resource that offers users the ability to explore the global space supply chain and assess the state of the space sector worldwide.
-Go on, give it a go!
-Try your first mission search using the search box below.

 Building a mission archive has been on our roadmap for a while.
 Ever since Erik Laan, founder of Eye On Orbit, and I sat down to discuss the vision for satsearch and the possibility of collaborating, we’ve had an eye on (no pun intended!) adding missions to our growing supply chain database.
 Eye On Orbit is devoted to bringing developments in space exploration and commerce to society and business by providing technical consultancy on policy, programmes, projects and proposals for space activities, intelligence on space missions, systems and data, and services for space education and outreach.
 This is directly in line with our goals at satsearch: hence it seemed obvious that we should partner in our efforts to democratize access to the growing, global space industry.